 ED is not a condition that any man wants to deal with.
 Unfortunately, by the time the average man reaches 40, it’s very likely that they will go on to experience ED over the next few decades of their life.

-Does ED worsen with age?
+Does ED get worse with age?

-The NHS estimates that 50% of all men aged between 40 and 70 suffer from impotence to some degree and for that reason, it’s a perfectly natural part of ageing.
+It's estimated that 50% of all men aged between 40 and 70 suffer from impotence to some degree and for that reason, it’s a perfectly natural part of ageing.

 What causes ED in older males?

 There are numerous physical and psychological conditions that can cause erectile dysfunction – no matter what your age.
 However, a significant number of these conditions tend to be more prevalent in older men.
 This is simply because as we age, our general health tends to get worse meaning we become more susceptible to illness.

 Cardiovascular disease is a term referring to a collection of diseases related to the heart and blood vessels.

 Cardiovascular disease can result from smoking, obesity, poor diet and lack of exercise.
 It often leads to impotence because it affects blood flow to the penis, either through blood clots or the hardening and narrowing of the arteries.
 When blood cannot flow to the penis, an erection becomes impossible.